show-me-your-works/show-me-your-works-introduce/README.md

 If you also want to contribute to this project, please clone the code branch or contact me.

-I will assign you development rights after passing the review
+I will assign you development access once i confirm you can do it.

 fairy_xingyun@hotmail.com